-Shortly before his return to Utrecht, Veltman had become fascinated with the possible field theoretical description of the so-called weak force in nature.
+Shortly before his return to Utrecht, Veltman had become fascinated with the possibility of producing a field-theoretical description of what is known as the weak force in nature.
 This force is responsible for the phenomenon of beta-radioactivity.
-This was a difficult subject and, apart from a few predominantly Russian scientists, not many ventured to study it at first.
-Things started to change by the end of the 1960s.
-The real breakthrough came in the early 1970s as a result of the PhD thesis by Veltman's student Gerard 't Hooft and the groundbreaking articles co-written by both scientists.
-Within a very short period of time, the significance of Utrecht research received worldwide recognition.
+This was a difficult subject and, apart from a handful of mainly Russian scientists, not many ventured to study it at first.
+Things started to change by the end of the 1960s, however, and the real breakthrough came in the early 1970s, after the publication of the PhD thesis of Veltman's student Gerard 't Hooft and the groundbreaking articles co-written by the two scientists.
+Within a very short period of time, the significance of the research being carried out in Utrecht received worldwide recognition.

 In 1981, Veltman left Utrecht University for Michigan.
-While the Institute for Theoretical Physics pressed him to stay, the United States held a very great attraction and the Faculty was unable to keep Veltman in Utrecht.
-Veltman's role was expressly recognised when, in 1999, he was awarded the Nobel Prize for Physics together with 't Hooft.
-Veltman and 't Hooft both took part in the various festivities in their honour organised by Utrecht University that year.
+Although the Institute for Theoretical Physics pressed him to stay, the United States exerted a great attraction over Veltman and the faculty was unable to keep him in Utrecht.
+Veltman's role received explicit recognition when, in 1999, he was awarded the Nobel Prize for Physics together with 't Hooft.
+Both scientists took part in the various festivities that Utrecht University organised in their honour that year.

 Physicist Martinus (Tini) Veltman passed away on Monday 4 January 2021 at the age of 89.